Updated: March 5, 2026

 Foreigners can purchase property in Portugal without restrictions.
 However, a valid residency permit is essential to reside in the country and become a tax resident.

 When you buy property in Portugal, you pay taxes at the time of the purchase and annually after purchase.
-These expenses include the IMT (Municipal Property Transfer Tax) and Stamp Duty.
+These expenses include the IMT (Municipal Property Transfer Tax) and stamp duty.

 Typically, it takes one to four months, with variations due to property conditions and complications.
 Legal representation is crucial.
 You can use a property finder in Portugal to find your new home and guide you through obtaining an NIF and opening a Portuguese bank account.

 Yes, British citizens can still retire in Portugal after Brexit, but the process for gaining residency is different than it was when the UK was part of the EU.
 They can choose the D7 Visa, also known as a retirement visa or a passive income visa.
-Another option is the Golden Visa, or Portugal’s residency by investment program.
+Another option is the Golden Visa, Portugal’s residency by investment program.